 It was produced again at The Lion and Unicorn Theatre, in 2007.
 A scout from Really Useful Theatres wrote: “There is a fundamental bravery in Freeman`s play, and that is to have written a new play which can boast such a sweepingly epic backdrop , and broad discussion on: the nature of war and divided faiths; war and the way it is reported; propagandist consequences; personal tragedies peripheral to war.
 There is big matter in this play….
 The characters are exceptionally well drawn, especially those of Baraq and Sisera.
 The 3-way relationship between Deborah, Baraq and Sisera, which provides the dramatic backbone of the play, is intelligent and incisive.
 Whilst their dialogue discusses the greater narrative and the main-steak of the play, their subtext is fertile with personal and domestic grievances.
 The language is strong and the idea of poetry which is fundamental to the play bleeds through the writing but is not heavy handed.”

-In June 2011 it was performed at the Lowry Studio, Manchester, with director Abbey Wright, and a cast including Scott Ainslie, Emma Beattie, Kate Burdette, Jonathan Christie, Suzy Crothers, George Georgiou.
+In June 2011 it was performed at the Lowry Studio, Manchester.
+Director Abbey Wright, and a cast including Scott Ainslie, Emma Beattie, Kate Burdette, Jonathan Christie, Suzy Crothers, George Georgiou.
 They sang, too under the guidance of music director Tristan Parkes.

 John Jeffay, of TheJC.com said: `An intriguing, passionate and defiantly non-traditional take….more girl-power and more gods than the original.. `A thoughtful and powerful piece..well-written and engaging…`